farirpgs/fari-games/public/documents/fari-rpgs/charge-srd.md

 # World Forces | Charge SRD

 World `forces` are independent organizations with their own unique agendas that the GM might use during the game to make it feel more vibrant.
-Each `force` has a specific `goal` that it will try to achieve by using `certain` methods.
+Each `force` has a specific `goal` that it will try to achieve by using certain `methods`.

 If the GM feels it makes sense, they can create a `progress clock` to represent the `force` getting closer to their `goals`.
 They then mark progress on the clock when it fits the narrative - either as a `consequence` or as a result of player actions helping the `force`.